The halogens oxidising ability header image.

 Oxidising ability of the halogens

-The halogens in their chemical reactions are generally good oxidising agents.
-That is they are electron acceptors, they oxidise other substances and the halogens are themselves reduced when they gain electrons.
+The halogens in their chemical reactions are generally good oxidising agents; that is they are electron acceptors; they oxidise other substances and the halogens are themselves reduced when they gain electrons.
 Displacement reactions using halogens are a good way to demonstrate the trend in the oxidising ability of the halogens.
-Fluorine is the most powerful oxidising agent in group 7 and the trend in ability of the halogens to accept electrons decreases as we descend group 7.
+Fluorine at the top of group 7 in the periodic table is the most powerful oxidising agent in the periodic table, the trend in ability of the halogens to accept electrons and act as oxidising agents decreases as we descend group 7.

-To explain why the oxidising ability of the halogens decrease as we descend group 7 we need to consider a range of factors.
-The oxidiation reaction is simple enough, we can show it as:
+To explain why the oxidising ability of the halogens decreases as we descend group 7 we need to consider a range of factors.
+When a halogen oxidises a substance and is reduced we can show this very simply as:

 ½X2 + e → X-